Marcelino dos Santos: Early life

 Marcelino dos Santos was born May 20, 1929, in Lumbo, Mozambique.
 His father was Firmino dos Santos and his mother was Tereza Sabina dos Santos.
 Firmino dos Santos was a political activist belonging to the African Association of Mozambique.
 He grew up in Lourenço Marques (now Maputo) the capital of Mozambique.
 He started working at a factory under the control of the Portugal labor regime and came face to face with the violence and racism against the factory workers in Mozambique.
 With his father's political affiliations and these early labor experience Dos Santos began to put together his own ideas.
 When he was 18 he left Mozambique to go to school in Lisbon, Portugal it was there where he expressed his fathers ideas of unity among those oppressed by Portugals colonialism through his writing and poems.
 At the House for Students of the Empire in Lisbon, dos Santos and others increasingly spread their nationalist sentiments.
-Some of the men dos Santos overlapped and shared his ideas with were Amilcar Cabral, Agostinho Neto, and Eduardo Mondlane all eventual nationalist leaders in Guinea Bissau, Angola, and Mozambique.
+Some of the men dos Santos overlapped and shared his ideas with were Amílcar Cabral, Agostinho Neto, and Eduardo Mondlane all eventual nationalist leaders in Guinea Bissau, Angola, and Mozambique.

 Exile in Paris

 In the early 1950s when these nationalist students came to attention of the Portuguese police, Dos Santo escaped to France where he worked with other exiled African nationalists.
-In Paris dos Santos lived among leftist African writers and artists who contributed to the literary journal Presence Africaine.
+In Paris, dos Santos lived among leftist African writers and artists who contributed to the literary journal Presence Africaine.
 Using the pen names Kalungano in Portuguese language publications and Lilinho Micaia for the collection of poetry published in the Soviet Union, he published several poems.
 He urged Portuguese political exiles in Paris to increase their opposition to the Salazar regime in Portugal and embrace the nationalist cause for Africa.
 He played a large role in the formation of the Anti-Colonial Movement (MAC) in Paris in 1957.
-He joined the Paris branch of the Uniao Democratica Nacional de Mocambique, a nationalist group that merged to create the Frente de Libertacao de Mocambique (Frelimo).
+He joined the Paris branch of the União Democrática Nacional de Moçambique (UDENAMO), a nationalist group that merged to create the Frente de Libertação de Moçambique (FRELIMO).
 He was involved in the founding of the Conference of Nationalist Organisations of the Portuguese Colonies (CONCP) at Casablanca, and elected permanent secretary in charge of co-ordinating nationalist activity.